aojunzz/NM-sparsity/README.md

 grained sparsity which prunes blocks of sub-networks of a neural network.
 Fine- grained sparsity can achieve a high compression ratio but is not hardware friendly and hence receives limited speed gains.
-On the other hand, coarse-grained sparsity cannot concurrently achieve both apparent acceleration on modern GPUs and de- cent performance.
+On the other hand, coarse-grained sparsity cannot concurrently achieve both apparent acceleration on modern GPUs and decent performance.

-N:M fine-grained structured sparse network, which can maintain the advantages of both unstructured fine-grained sparsity and structured coarse-grained sparsity si- multaneously on specifically designed GPUs.
+N:M fine-grained structured sparse network, which can maintain the advantages of both unstructured fine-grained sparsity and structured coarse-grained sparsity simultaneously on specifically designed GPUs.

 Latest NVIDIA Ampere design for 2:4 sparsity, this paper discuss a more general form of N:M sparse networks.